Brown Lines or Dark Spots in 3D Prints? How to Fix

 When this happens, one user described using silicon mold release oil by spraying it on tissue, then wiping the nozzle.

 What it does is reduces the build-up of melted filament around the interior edges of the nozzle.
 It works better for some materials more than others such as PLA & ABS.
 Some other oils could work better but it did work better than PTFE oil.

 Some people use silicon socks for the heater block which reduces the chance of residue building up on your heater block and getting burnt.

-You can perform a the Atomic Pull Method to thoroughly clean out the extrusion path which will clean out any burnt debris left over from previous printing.
-If necessary, you can replace your teflon-coupler if it is burnt and deformed.
+You can perform the Atomic Pull Method to thoroughly clean out the extrusion path which will clean out any burnt debris left over from previous printing.
+If necessary, you can replace your Teflon coupler if it is burnt and deformed.

 Preventing Dark Spots & Brown Lines on Your Models